revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-19. What are Decorators in TypeScript?
+19.What are Decorators in TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Decorators are functions that modify a class, property, method, or method parameter.
-The syntax to define decorators is “@”.
+- Decorators are functions that modify a class, property, method, or method parameter.The syntax to define decorators is “@”.
 - In other words, Decorators are functions that take their target as the argument.

 </blockquote>